Kairotic/coding-with-knots/quipu.md

 # Sonification

-To start with Dave briefly introduced the Inca civilisation, some of their scientific achievements and very different understanding of time and how much of this culture remains in current societies in the region.
-We looked at the context in which we think quipus were used, as the basis of organisation (with threads) of a large empire with no money or other forms of written record.
-Moving on to our tools we explored graphviz, and experimented a little with improving the visualisation then moving in to the world of supercollider we explored the data provided by the dot files.

-It turned out to be too limiting to interpret only the graph drawing instructions in supercollider, so we found we could include more complete information as ‘hidden data’ (twist, length of the pendants or type, value and spin of the knots).
-These extra data elements could be added in such a way as to make them silently ignored by graphviz for visualisation.
-This saved a lot of time needing to come up with another intermediate format.

-We also needed some overview of the entire database, in order to search for interesting quipu to sonify.
-Various quipus have been partially understood, for example some possibly contain data structures for calendar information based on solar and lunar time.
-Others contain accounting data, with matching hierarchical records found in other quipus.
-The most mysterious are so called ‘narrative quipus’ which don’t seem to fit the decimal system at all, meaning the knots don’t line up neatly in rows for reading in term of units, tens, hundreds and thousands.

 When the significance of the structure of a specific medium is unknown, sonification can be a way to gain new insight.
 There are various reasons for this, which have partly to do with the way understanding is coupled